Kraken hires new goalie coach Andrew Allen to oversee Phillip Grubauer, Chris Driedger tandem

 Those jobs followed his own netminding career with the University of Vermont and five subsequent professional seasons in the American Hockey League and the ECHL.

-On a hockey trivia note, Allen was also the first NCAA goaltender to score a game-winning goal — credited for one against Harvard on Jan.
+On a hockey trivia note, Allen also was the first NCAA goaltender to score a game-winning goal — credited for one against Harvard on Jan.
 3, 1998.
 Harvard had pulled its goalie and was deep in the Catamounts’ end when a centering pass missed everybody and went all the way down the ice into the Crimson’s net.

 Allen had been the last Vermont player to touch the puck and was credited with the goal, which gave his team a 4-2 lead.
 Harvard scored with seconds remaining to make it a 4-3 final, with Allen’s goal credited as the winner.